five elements header

 Needles in a haystack

-Every year we receive 240,000 surveys that generate over 130,000 individual patient comments.
-It was (and is) a firehose of information to digest.
-To make sense of this massive amount of information, we partnered with a natural language processing firm in 2013 to attempt to break down the complexity into a few, actionable insights.
-But after a year of analysis, the company could only tell us things we already knew–the proportion of positive or negative comments or the most frequently mentioned topic: wait time.
+To make sense of this massive amount of information, we began engaging partners in artificial intelligence in 2013.
+We partnered with a natural language processing firm to attempt to break down the complexity into a few, actionable insights.
+But after a year of analysis, the company could only tell us things we already knew—the proportion of positive or negative comments or the most frequently mentioned topic: wait time.
 That wasn’t good enough for U of U Health’s physicians, leaders, and staff who had already moved past simply classifying comments.
-What they wanted was insight–what, specifically, builds trust and loyalty with patients?
+What they wanted was insight—what, specifically, builds trust and loyalty with patients?
 How do we improve our patients relationship with our providers, teams and system?
 In other words, what makes a patient experience exceptional?

 Five consistent themes

-The system’s department of patient experience, a team of five individuals, undertook the challenge of answering this question using qualitative analysis.
-In 2014, the team pulled a sample of 10,000 comments from various care settings–inpatient, outpatient, primary care, specialty care, emergency care–and analyzed them by service line.
+Where we started: The system’s department of patient experience, a team of five individuals, undertook the challenge of answering this question using qualitative analysis.
+In 2014, the team pulled a sample of 10,000 comments from various care settings—inpatient, outpatient services, primary care, specialty care, emergency care—and analyzed them by service line.
 Each comment was read, categorized, sent back to service line leadership as feedback, and then brought back to the group for discussion.
-Over time, five consistent themes emerged:

 The Five Elements of Patient Experience